oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 3: Add a Region

-In this task, you will add a region to the page to display order details.
+After creating the page, you'll add a Static Content region to display a thank you message for the customer's order.
+You'll also learn how to customize the region's appearance with icons and templates.

 1. In the newly created page, navigate to the **Gallery Menu** at the bottom, showing Regions, Items, and Buttons categories and ensure that **Regions** tab is selected.